Fujifilm X-T100 vs Sony A5100

 It is notable that the X-T100 has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-T100 and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the X-T100 followed on from the Fujifilm X-T20.
+The A5100 is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Sony A5100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.